Vaughan Gething: Early life

 Humphrey Vaughan ap David Gething was born on 15 March 1974 in Lusaka, Zambia, where his father, a white Welsh veterinarian from Ogmore-by-Sea in Glamorgan, met his mother, who is a black Zambian and was working as a chicken farmer.
 Gething describes his father as "a white Welsh economic migrant".
 When he was two years old, he moved to Abergavenny in Monmouthshire, Wales, with his family, which also included three brothers and a sister.
 In Monmouthshire, his family experienced racism when an employer withdrew a job offer to Gething's father upon seeing the rest of his family.
 Speaking of the incident, Gething said: "They said, 'Come back with your family and we'll sign everything up', but he walked in with my mother, and a trail of brown boys, and the job offer got withdrawn".
 His father eventually found work in Dorset, England, where Gething was brought up.

 Gething studied at Beaminster Comprehensive and Sixth Form in Dorset, followed by Aberystwyth University, where he graduated with a degree in Law in 1999; he then attended the University of Cardiff Law School, University of Wales.
 During his academic career, Gething became President of Aberystwyth University Guild of Students, as well as the first black president of the National Union of Students Wales.

 Professional career

 Having completed his training as a solicitor with the trade union firm Thompsons in Cardiff in 2001, Gething chose to specialise in employment law.
 He became a partner in Thompsons in 2007.

 In 2008, at the age of 34, Gething became the youngest President of Wales TUC, also becoming the first black person to serve in the role.

+Following his departure from the Senedd after the 2026 election, Gething joined the board of N3XUS as a Non-Executive Director.
+The appointment marked his return to the private sector, where he provides strategic advice on sustainability, digital infrastructure, AI governance, green finance and international public-private partnerships.